Making Christopher Park a National Park

 Ever since the Stonewall designation back in June, the push for designating LGBT sites around New York City and Greenwich Village has been met with more energy and enthusiasm.
-One site in particular, Christopher Park, has gained the attention of the National Park Service (NPS), thanks to the advocacy of the National Parks Conservation Alliance, and non-profit group which advocates for our national parks, and which has proposed the Stonewall Inn, the park, and surrounding area be considered for some sort of national park service designation.
+One site in particular, Christopher Park, has gained the attention of the National Park Service (NPS), thanks to the advocacy of the National Parks Conservation Alliance, a non-profit group which advocates for our national parks, and which has proposed the Stonewall Inn, the park, and surrounding area be considered for some sort of national park service designation.

-The park, a .19-acre triangle formed by Christopher, Grove and West Fourth Streets, is across the street from the Stonewall Inn, and like the Inn itself, was the site of the 1969 riots that were the turning point in the modern LGBT rights movement.
+The park, a .19-acre triangle formed by Christopher, Grove and West Fourth Streets, is across the street from the Stonewall Inn and, like the Inn itself, was the site of the 1969 riots that were the turning point in the modern LGBT rights movement.
 The park also contains the George Segal sculpture “Gay Liberation,” which, installed in 1992, was at one point one of America’s only public monuments to the struggle for LGBT rights.
 Currently the park is managed by a combination of the NYC Parks Department and the Christopher Park Alliance, a community group responsible for the maintenance and continued support of the park.
 Led by Andre Becker, the Christopher Park Alliance helped with revitalization efforts, making the park the beautiful green space that it remains today.

 If all goes according to a plan currently under discussion, the park could become a new National Park/Monument.
 Currently, these plans are in discussion with Community Board 2 and their Stonewall/Christopher Park working group; the Greenwich Village Society for Historic Preservation is a part of this group and participating in their discussions.
 This working group also includes members of the public, representatives from the NPS, and the National Park Conservation Association.